-In this course, students will extend on their prior knowledge of the Elements of Drama in a range of projects within the areas of Making and Responding.
-Additionally, improvisation and acting techniques will be explored to create engaging performance work.
+In this course, students will extend their understanding of the Elements of Drama in a range of projects within the areas of Making and Responding.
+Additionally, devising skills and acting techniques will be developed to create engaging performance work.
 The course is predominantly practical, with theoretical components included throughout to build core knowledge of a range of dramatic skills, styles and conventions as well as the ability to respond to and analyse live performance in preparation for a senior course of study in Drama.

-- Script interpretation and character analysis - Developing realistic and believable drama - Creating visual and symbolic drama through movement and heightened performance styles - Devising new and original dramatic concepts and realising them in a variety of modes - Acting for a public audience - Responding to live theatre as well as performances by themselves and their peers
+- Script interpretation and character development - Developing realistic and believable drama - Creating visual and symbolic drama through movement and heightened performance styles - Devising new and original dramatic concepts and realising them in a variety of modes - Acting for a public audience through 'The Scene Project' with Queensland Theatre - Responding to live and recorded live theatre as well as performances by themselves and their peers

-- Dramatic elements are manipulated to express ideas and shape performances for a variety of audiences - Dramatic action and texts are created and interpreted through specific styles, including realism and non-realism - Roles, characters and relationships are interpreted to define motivation and purpose, using specific vocal, character building exercises and physical techniques - Devising original dramatic concepts and linking existing text with this work - Researching concepts for dramatic works and transforming them into dramatic action - Viewing live performance by both peers and professionals - Developing literacy through text and visually-based drama - Exploring stagecraft through choices in set, props and staging as well as audio-visual components
+- Dramatic elements are manipulated to express ideas and shape performances for a variety of audiences - Dramatic action and texts are created and interpreted through specific styles, including realism and non-realism - Roles, characters and relationships are interpreted to define motivation and purpose, using specific vocal, character building exercises and physical techniques - Devising original dramatic concepts and linking existing text with this work - Examining a range of concepts for dramatic works and transforming them into dramatic action - Viewing live and recorded live performances by both peers and professionals - Developing literacy through text and visually based drama - Exploring stagecraft through choices in set, props and staging as well as audio-visual components